METIS-MICOR/rad_ecg/README.md

 ## Todo List

 ### Short term
+- peak_detect_v3.py
   - [ ] Extension for S&P
     - Build the ability to submit a template avg to extract relevant metrics.
     - Build in new py file
-- [ ] Review T onset extraction
+  - [x] Review T onset extraction
-- [ ] Add J point discovery (Means I'll need a base container as well)
+  - [ ] Add J point discovery (Means I'll need a base container change as well)
     - Use same logic as Q onset.
-- [ ] Change base container to dataclass
+  - [x] Change base container to dataclass.
+Might not do this actually.
+Class objects aren't as lean as dictionary's
   - [ ] Add overall progbar with standard log output
+  - [ ] In Tui, track / display runtime metrics.
+(Section rejections, top 2 errors, AvgHR, RMSSD)

-- [ ] slider.py
+- slider.py
   - [ ] Add stumpy wave search for anomaly detection
   - [ ] Incorporate FFT analysis for slider.py at any point in an ECG.
   - [ ] Re-examine distribution threshold of QRS window.
+  - [ ] Split out configs for slider.py.
+Cumbersome switching files so have it only look for local CAMS and display the file tree (like hem shock tui)

 ### Long Term
+- peak_detect.py
   - [ ] Apply inverse logic for analyzing porcine data
-- [ ] Add instructions for complete package installation
   - [ ] Anomaly Detection
   - [ ] Arrthymia Detection
+  - [ ] Batch Processing - Some or all

+- package
+  - [ ] Add instructions for complete package installation